awsdocs/amazon-ecs-developer-guide/doc_source/create-network-load-balancer.md

 First, provide some basic configuration information for your load balancer, such as a name, a network, and a listener\.

 A *listener* is a process that checks for connection requests\.
 It is configured with a protocol and port for the frontend \(client to load balancer\) connections, and a protocol and port for the backend \(load balancer to backend instance\) connections\.
-In this example, you configure a listener that accepts HTTP requests on port 80 and sends them to the containers in your tasks on port 80 using HTTP\.
+In this example, you configure an Internet\-facing load balancer in the selected network with a listener that receives TCP traffic on port 80\.

 **To define your load balancer**